Alternative fuel: Hydrogen/compressed natural gas mixture

 HCNG (or H2CNG) is a mixture of compressed natural gas and 4–9 percent hydrogen by energy.

 Hydrogen could also be used as hydroxy gas for better combustion characteristics of compression-ignition engines.
 Hydroxy gas is obtained through electrolysis of water.

 Compressed air

 The air engine is an emission-free piston engine using compressed air as fuel.
-Unlike hydrogen, compressed air is about one-tenth as expensive as fossil fuel, making it an economically attractive alternative fuel.

 Propane autogas

 Propane is a cleaner burning, high-performance fuel derived from multiple sources.
 It is known by many names including propane, LPG (liquified propane gas), LPA (liquid propane autogas), Autogas and others.
 Propane is a hydrocarbon fuel and is a member of the natural gas family.

 Propane as an automotive fuel shares many of the physical attributes of gasoline while reducing tailpipe emissions and well to wheel emissions overall.
 Propane is the number one alternative fuel in the world and offers an abundance of supply, liquid storage at low pressure, an excellent safety record and large cost savings when compared to traditional fuels.

 Propane delivers an octane rating between 104 and 112 depending on the composition of the butane/propane ratios of the mixture.
 Propane autogas in a liquid injection format captures the phase change from liquid to gas state within the cylinder of the combustion engine producing an "intercooler" effect, reducing the cylinder temperature and increasing air density.
 The resultant effect allows more advance on the ignition cycle and a more efficient engine combustion.

 Propane lacks additives, detergents or other chemical enhancements further reducing the exhaust output from the tailpipe.
 The cleaner combustion also has fewer particulate emissions, lower NOx due to the complete combustion of the gas within the cylinder, higher exhaust temperatures increasing the efficiency of the catalyst and deposits less acid and carbon inside the engine which extends the useful life of the lubricating oil.

 Propane autogas is generated at the well alongside other natural gas and oil products.
 It is also a by-product of the refining processes which further increase the supply of Propane to the market.

 Propane is stored and transported in a liquid state at roughly 5 bar of pressure.
 Fueling vehicles are similar to gasoline in the speed of delivery with modern fueling equipment.
 Propane filling stations only require a pump to transfer vehicle fuel and do not require expensive and slow compression systems when compared to compressed natural gas which is usually kept at over 3000 psi.

 In a vehicle format, propane autogas can be retrofitted to almost any engine and provide fuel cost savings and lowered emissions while being more efficient as an overall system due to the large, pre-existing propane fueling infrastructure that does not require compressors and the resultant waste of other alternative fuels in well to wheel lifecycles.